 Linking to other people’s blog posts is not permitted (but you may link to your own in the About the Author section).

-Your post must be 5 to 12 paragraphs, and be an easy read for the average reader and no longer than 15 paragraphs.
+Your post must be an easy read for the average reader and no longer than 15 paragraphs.
 Photos and video clips are encouraged but not required.